-By 1930, Spohn + Burkhardt already had 30 employees and began with the production of larger devices, such as star-delta switches.
+By 1930, Spohn + Burkhardt had 30 employees and had started production of larger devices, such as star-delta switches.
 Automatic switchgears were also incorporated into the production program.

-Spohn + Burkhardt filed for its first patent in 1942: the switch roller.
+Spohn + Burkhardt filed its first patent in 1942: the switch roller.

 Spohn + Burkhardt began building complete control cabinets for cranes in 1948.